 ☐ N/A – the hospital did not share performance information with the PFAC – Skip to #35

-33. Please explain why the hospital shared only the data you checked in Q 32 above:
+33. Please explain why the hospital shared only the data you checked in Q 32 above: Meetings were place on hold for most of 2020 due to pandemic- remote meetings to resume 10/2020.

-34. Please describe how the PFAC was engaged in discussions around these data in #32 above and any resulting quality improvement initiatives:
+34. Please describe how the PFAC was engaged in discussions around these data in #32 above and any resulting quality improvement initiatives: In the first have of FY 2020 data was provided to the PFAC during meetings, review of data and discussion occurred during meeting with information returned to Senior Management of hospital by way of minute’s disbursement.

 35. The PFAC participated in activities related to the following state or national quality of care initiatives (check all that apply):